omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 **Note!** For how long a deleted draft is kept here depends on settings for SharePoint's recycle bin, that's settings in SharePoint, not in Omnia.

-Sharepoint's recycle bin can contain all sorts of files and folders, for example:
+SharePoint's recycle bin can contain all sorts of files and folders, for example:

 .. image:: documents-sharepoint-recycle-bin-shown-77.png